-Terrorist attacks can happen with little or no warning, targeting public areas such as tourist locations, transportation hubs, markets/shopping malls, restaurants, places of worship, school campuses, and government facilities.
+Terrorist attacks can occur with little or no warning, targeting public areas such as tourist destinations, transportation hubs, shopping malls, restaurants, places of worship, school campuses, and government facilities.
 Due to security concerns, U.S. Embassy personnel in Bangladesh are subject to some movement and travel restrictions.
 The U.S. government may have limited ability to provide emergency services to U.S. citizens in Bangladesh due to these travel restrictions, a lack of infrastructure, and limited local emergency response resources.